leclair-7/Studyer/README.md

-Studyer Readme
+###Studyer Readme

-##Since I'm in school, this is an app to help me study "more effectively" which is another way of saying "less"
+##Since I'm in school, this is an app to help me study "more effectively" which is another way of saying "less".
 ==============================================================================================================

 To Do List:
+* test optimal time frequency between asking questions, change probability of Q being asked accordingly
+* timestamp each time a question is answered
+* change probability its asked based on elapsed time
 * pressure for test mode
-* session by session pickling remembering, cpickle for speed, maybe do a db
 * unit tests for every function, code coverage
-* diaplaying pictues on django site,
+* displaying pictures on django site,
-* learn Django and deploy on a servers

-Since this project is for a good time with a focus on good, the documentation at times has an air of irony or a lack of seriousness, etc.
+Since this project is for a good time with a focus on good, the documentation at times has an air of irony, a lack of seriousness, etc.

-For now this is a semi working app with set of working code parts to be combined once I learn how to use Django;
-I may decide not to use it.

 ###Features To Do:
 [all of them!!]